stephym9170/stephym9170/README.md

 Here are some ideas to get you started:

-- I’m currently working on getting my bachelors in computer science and starting my editing "business".
+- I’m currently working on getting my bachelors in computer science and start YT, streaming and perfecting my craft.

 -🌱 I’m currently learning how to stay focused on my journey.